tristantudorof/excel_coffee_sales_dashboard/README.md

 # Converting Range To Table

-I selected all the coluns and rows then went to insert and Table.
-Selected all the rows and checked header.
+I selected all the columns and rows, then went to insert and Table.
+Selected all the rows and checked the header.

 <img width="1272" height="421" alt="Screenshot 2025-12-03 at 12 13 32 AM" src="https://github.com/user-attachments/assets/56798efe-8df5-429c-89ce-9ef2081cc3b1" />